schoenemeyer/WRF3.8.1-in-Azure-Batch/README.md

 > _STORAGE_ACCOUNT_KEY = <br/>
 > _POOL_NODE_COUNT =  <br/>

 5. Run the Python Script.
-It will create the pool, the job and the task on the number of nodes austomatically.
+It will create the pool, the job and the task on the number of nodes automatically.
 For this particular lab we use H16r machines and CentOS-HPC 7.4.
 After the run has finished, the performance output is stored at the BLOB Storage.